Le Freeport: History

 The Freeport concept was pioneered by Swiss art dealer Yves Bouvier through his art shipping company Natural Le Coultre, who also founded the Freeports in Geneva and Luxembourg.
 Following the success of the concept in Europe, Bouvier expanded it to Asia in the early 2000s at a time when Singapore was beginning to implement a series of laws that increased banking secrecy, strengthened trusts and reduced taxes in order to develop into a global hub for private banking.
 At the same time, banking secrecy was rolled back in Switzerland, following greater scrutiny on the country's role as a tax haven.

 Bouvier and diamond dealer Alain Vandenborre are both shareholders in the Singapore Freeport.
-The facility is also supported by various Singaporean institutions and authorities, including the city-state's Economic Development Board and Singapore Customs, and is supervised by the Singapore Police as well as the Civil Aviation Authority of Singapore.
-It is also closely monitored through regular assessments by organizations such as the Monetary Authority of Singapore (MAS), the Ministry of Home Affairs as well as the Ministry of Finance because of the potential risk of money laundering and terrorist financing activities posed by the Freeport.